Top

 What Should I Do Right After I Am Charged With A Crime?

 The safest first step after you are charged is usually to remain silent and contact an attorney as soon as you can.
 You have the right to avoid answering questions about the allegations, and using that right can prevent statements from being used against you later.
 When you call my office, I listen to what happened, explain what the charge means in practical terms, and help you prepare for your first court date.
-Once I represent you, law enforcement cannot question you without me present, and I can start reviewing the facts and evidence that will shape your defense.

 How Will Your Former Prosecutor Experience Help In My Case?

 My time as a prosecutor gave me insight into how the state builds criminal cases, which evidence it often views as most important, and where mistakes commonly occur.
 As your criminal defense attorney, I use that knowledge to anticipate how the prosecution may approach your case and to look for weaknesses in their file.
 I understand what prosecutors frequently consider in plea negotiations and how they may react to certain motions or defenses.
-This does not guarantee a specific result, but it does allow me to plan your strategy with a clear view of what may be happening on the other side.

 Will You Personally Handle My Criminal Case?

 Yes.
 When you hire Guadagno Law, PLLC, you work directly with me as your attorney.
 I handle the core legal work in your case, including reviewing discovery, advising you about options, and appearing with you in court.
 Staff may assist with scheduling or paperwork, but you will not be handed off to a rotating group of lawyers.
-My approach is to build a personal understanding of your situation so that your defense reflects your priorities and concerns.

 Criminal charges can affect your future in several ways, depending on the nature of the case and the final outcome.
 Employers often run background checks, and certain convictions may limit job opportunities or professional licenses.
-Housing providers, schools, and other institutions may also look at your record.
-Part of my role is to help you understand these potential effects and to work toward resolutions that, when possible, limit the long term impact on your record.
-I cannot remove all risk, but I can help you make informed choices about offers and strategies with your future in mind.
+Housing providers, schools, and other institutions may also look at your record when they make decisions.

 Can You Help If I Am Worried About My Immigration Status?

 If you are concerned about how a criminal case might affect your immigration status, it is important to raise that with me early.
 I have personal experience with the immigration process, and I understand why these worries feel urgent.
 While I do not act as an immigration attorney, I do consider potential immigration implications when we discuss different possible outcomes in your case.
-I can also suggest that you speak with an immigration lawyer when needed so that you receive complete advice before making major decisions in the criminal court.

 What Types Of Criminal Cases Do You Handle?

 At Guadagno Law, PLLC, I handle a variety of criminal cases, including matters such as DUI, assault, theft, and drug related charges, along with other offenses.
 My practice is focused on representing people who are facing criminal accusations, not on unrelated areas of law.
-When we talk, I can explain whether your particular situation falls within my practice and how I would approach it as a criminal defense lawyer.
-If your matter is outside what I handle, I will tell you that honestly.
+This focus allows me to devote my time to staying current on criminal statutes, procedures, and local practices.

 Your involvement is important, especially at the beginning of the case.
 I start by asking for your detailed recollection of what happened, because your memory can reveal facts and context that are not written in police reports.
 After that, I take the lead on obtaining and reviewing discovery, researching legal issues, and dealing with the prosecution and the court.
-I keep you updated and ask for your input when important decisions arise, such as whether to accept a plea offer or pursue a motion or trial.
-We work together, with my role focused on the legal strategy and your role focused on helping me understand your life and goals.

 Take The First Step Toward Your Defense